succinctlabs/sp1/book/writing-programs/setup.md

 cargo prove build
 ```

-This will compile the ELF that can be executed in the zkVM and put the executable in `elf/riscv32im-sp1-zkvm-elf`.
+This will compile the ELF (RISCV binary) that can be executed in the zkVM and put the executable in `elf/riscv32im-succinct-zkvm-elf`.